raspberrypilearning/comic-character/en/step_5.md

 --- /task ---

 You have used the `onclick` attribute previously.
-This acts as an event listener which allows you to associate a specific action or behaviour with the user's mouse click on a particular element, such as a button, link, or any other interactive element on a webpage.
+This acts as an event listener which allows you to associate a specific action with the user's mouse click on a particular element, such as a button, link, or any other interactive element on a webpage.

 --- task ---